While orchids are easy to maintain and generally resilient to bad weather, sometimes their stems may turn yellow.

 Why Is My Orchid Stem Turning Yellow?

-Orchid stems turn yellow due to overexposure to direct light, overwatering, or bacterial and fungal infections.
+Orchid stems turn yellow due to overexposure to direct light, overwatering, normal aging, bacterial and fungal infections, and pests.
 But, if it’s only the part of the stem holding the bloom that has turned yellow, the flower spike is dying out.
-Cut down the yellow flower spike to let it dry out and fall off by itself.

 In determining why orchid stems turn yellow, we should understand that most people use the term “stem” to refer to either the flower spike or the actual stem.